DELAYED JUSTICE: Less than 2% of Jackson homicide arrests since May 2018 have gone to trial

-The recommendations were handed down in 2017.
-For capital felonies, the high court says bonds should range from $25,000 to no bond; bonds for manslaughter and non-capital crimes involving the loss of human life should range between $10,000 to $1 million; and, bonds for drug distribution and trafficking should range from $5,000 to $1 million.
+Recommendations were handed down in 2017.
+For capital felonies, the high court says bonds should range from $25,000 to no bond for capital felonies; $10,000 and $1 million for manslaughter and non-capital crimes that result in the loss of human life; and $5,000 to $1 million for drug distribution and trafficking charges.

-Green also addressed the number of jury trials held, saying they are the least efficient way to dispose of cases, adding that if all four circuit judges preside over one case a week for 52 weeks a year, it would not make a dent in the circuit’s criminal docket.
+Green also addressed the number of jury trials held, saying they are the least efficient way to dispose of cases.
+She said even if all four circuit judges preside over one case a week for 52 weeks a year, it would not make a dent in the circuit’s criminal docket.